What Is An AMRAP Workout?

 What makes AMRAP so completely amazing is that you can apply any exercise you can think of to an AMRAP workout.
 Are you into kettlebells?
 Maybe burpees are your jam?
 Perhaps your preferred movement is sitting down in a chair and standing up with perfect form?
 Want to work out your glutes?
 Or are you going for upper body and arm day?

+The goal is focused on specific exercises, rather it’s about challenging yourself to do as many repetitions or rounds as possible.
 Whatever your movements of choice are, you can do them in a circuit for an AMRAP workout.

 There’s nothing we love more than fitness that works for everybody, which is another reason to consider AMRAP.

 Whether you’re brand new in the gym, a seasoned athlete, or someone looking to get back into shape, AMRAP is for you.
 Because it is so adaptable, you can make adjustments that make this exercise work for you and your fitness routine.
+AMRAP can also be easily modified to fit any fitness goal, level, or intensity.
+So whether you prefer bodyweight movements or heavier conditioning, you can make it work for you.

 We put adaptability as the first benefit because it is connected to the rest of these benefits, but AMRAP is also beneficial in cardiovascular fitness.
-AMRAP can be an excellent tool for those of you who want to work on cardio: a circuit training of jumping jacks, burpees, and running is guaranteed to get your heart rate up.
+AMRAP can be an excellent tool for those who want to work on cardio: a circuit training of jumping jacks, burpees, and running is guaranteed to get your heart rate up.

 If you’re looking to do more traditional cardio, but you find yourself getting a little bored while you do it, AMRAP is a tool for shaking it up.
 You can do a circuit of walking for 2 minutes, jumping on an elliptical for 2 minutes, riding a stationary bike for 2 minutes, and rolling through 20 minutes of these.
 It’ll keep your heart rate up and your mind working nonstop.